Dethonator/Portfolio/Oddments&Exercises/C#/KarliCards/README.txt

-Have bought this up to date with the code given by the uCertify course.
+Have brought this up to date with the code given by the uCertify course.
 There are numerous errors including some typos in the given code and so I am putting this to one side to focus on my own projects.